magento/merchdocs/src/marketing/variables-reference.md

 title: Variable Reference
 ---

-Most [email templates]({% link marketing/email-template-custom.md -%}) have a section of [predefined variables]({% link marketing/varibles-predefined.md -%}) that are specific to the template.
-The following are examples of frequently used email templates and their associated variables.
+Most [email templates]({% link marketing/email-template-custom.md -%}) have a section of [predefined variables]({% link marketing/variables-predefined.md -%}) that are specific to the template.
+The following lists include examples of frequently-used email templates and their associated variables.

 <!-- {%- raw -%} -->